Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **File Settings For Export:** Select the format you wish to send the identification information to your provider.
 You can either send it as Excel, CSV or Text.
 You can also select what information to send on the file (First Name, Last Name, Card Number, Track Number, etc.).

+When you have finished filling in the fields, click the **Save** button.

 ## Installations
-In ATIONet, the fact that identifier needs to be placed by a technician is known as **Installations**.
+In ATIONet the fact that identifications need to be placed by a technician is known as **Installations**.

 In this section you can consult all the installations carried out, listed by Date, Work Order, the identifications installed, the vehicle in which the identification was installed, the deposit from which the identification was removed and the technician who installed it.

 ![Installations](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Installation.PNG)

-To create a new installation, click on the **New** button.
+To create an installation, click the **New** button.

 ![Installation New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Installation%20New.PNG)

-The fields you have to fill in are the following:
+The fields to complete are the following:

 * **Work Order**: The unique number related to the work order document.
 * **Technician**: The technician who carried out the installation.